 Philipp Plein began his career designing furniture for family and friends.
 When his designs drew attention from the interior design industry, he founded his eponymous company.
 Not wanting to waste any material, Plein began making bags and accessories out of leftover leather, which he sold alongside his furniture and trade fairs.

 In 2003, when he was asked to design a lounge for a German trade fair for Moet & Chandon, he was also allowed to sell his accessories.
 He made over €100,000 in one day, and so his fashion brand was born a year later.
 Plein now has boutiques worldwide, with his largest market in China where he currently has seven stores.

-Some of Plein’s most notable shows include his Spring/Summer 2014 women’s show featuring Iggy Azalea performing ‘Work’ followed by a runway populated solely with black models, his Spring/Summer 2015 men’s show that took place in an abandoned historic public swimming pool and started with a water ballet, and the men’s Autumn/Winter 2015 show that featured Snoop Dogg performing after a live cage match.
-Most memorable however is certainly his last, for Women’s Autumn/Winter 2015 Plein organised a working rollercoaster, which, post-show, he opened up to guests.
+Some of Plein’s most notable shows include his Spring/Summer 2014 women’s show featuring Iggy Azalea performing "Work," followed by a runway populated solely with black models; his Spring/Summer 2015 men’s show that took place in an abandoned historic public swimming pool and started with a water ballet; and the men’s Autumn/Winter 2015 show that featured Snoop Dogg performing after a live cage match.
+Most memorable, however, is certainly his women’s Autumn/Winter 2015 Plein organised a working rollercoaster, which, post-show, he opened up to guests.